facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast blog search brokercheck brokercheck

 Conclusion

 To conclude, our goal in this article was merely to highlight some of the most common issues raised when retiring overseas.
 The bottom line is that it is best to start planning early.
-While the internet has a lot of information, not all of it is up to date or accurate, so look for reputable sources and double-check the information independently.
-Keep in mind that even if your current U.S. based estate, tax, or investment advisor has proven to be competent so far, a lack of knowledge of these complicated issues can end up costing you lots of money.
+While the internet has a lot of information, not all is up to date or accurate, so look for reputable sources and double-check independently.
+Remember that even if your current U.S.-based estate, tax, or investment advisor has proven to be competent so far, a lack of knowledge of these complicated issues can cost you lots of money.

-Also be aware that, when it comes to providing legal, tax, or wealth management advice to Americans living overseas, there are plenty of “offshore” providers who don’t have to comply with U.S. laws and may have a financial incentive in the type of specific advice they provide.
-Our recommendation is to talk to people who have made a similar move recently, and to professionals who are experienced and specialize in assisting with such transitions.
-Doing your homework can save you time, stress and money.
+Also, be aware that when it comes to providing legal, tax, or wealth management advice to Americans living overseas, plenty of “offshore” providers don’t have to comply with U.S. laws and may have a financial incentive in the type of specific advice they provide.
+We recommend talking to people who have made a similar move recently and to experienced professionals who specialize in assisting with such transitions.
+Doing your homework can save you time, stress, and money.

 Bon voyage!